Type B Cipher Machine: Impact of Allied decryption

-The Purple machine itself was first used by Japan in June 1938, but American and British cryptanalysts had broken some of its messages well before the attack on Pearl Harbor.
-US cryptanalysts decrypted and translated Japan's 14-part message to its Washington embassy to break off negotiations with the United States at 1 p.m., Washington time, on 7 December 1941, before the Japanese Embassy in Washington had done so.
+The Purple machine itself was first used by Japan in June 1938, but American and British cryptanalysts had broken some of its messages well before Japan's December 1941 attack on Pearl Harbor.
+US cryptanalysts decrypted and translated Japan's 14-part message to its Washington embassy to break off negotiations with the United States at 1 p.m., Washington time on 7 December before the Japanese Embassy in Washington had done so.
 Decryption and typing difficulties at the embassy, coupled with ignorance of the importance of it being on time, were major reasons for the "Nomura Note" to be delivered late.

 During World War II, the Japanese ambassador to Nazi Germany, General Hiroshi Oshima, was well-informed on German military affairs.
 His reports went to Tokyo in Purple-enciphered radio messages.
 One had a comment that Hitler told him on 3 June 1941 that "in every probability war with Russia cannot be avoided."
 In July and August 1942, he toured the Eastern Front, and in 1944, he toured the Atlantic Wall fortifications against invasion along the coasts of France and Belgium.
 On 4 September, Hitler told him that Germany would strike in the West, probably in November.

 Since those messages were being read by the Allies, they provided valuable intelligence about German military preparations against the forthcoming invasion of Western Europe.
 He was described by General George Marshall as "our main basis of information regarding Hitler's intentions in Europe."

 The decrypted Purple traffic and Japanese messages generally were the subject of acrimonious hearings in Congress after World War II in connection with an attempt to decide who, if anyone, had allowed the attack at Pearl Harbor to happen and so should be blamed.
 It was during those hearings that the Japanese for the first time learned that the Purple cipher machine had indeed been broken.
 (See the Pearl Harbor advance-knowledge conspiracy theory article for additional detail on the controversy and the investigations.)

 The Soviets also succeeded in breaking the Purple system in late 1941, and together with reports from Richard Sorge, learned that Japan was not going to attack the Soviet Union.
 Instead, its targets were southward, toward Southeast Asia and American and British interests there.
-That allowed Stalin to move considerable forces from the Far East to Moscow in time to help stop the German push to Moscow in December.
+That allowed Stalin to move considerable forces from the Far East to Moscow in time to help stop the December 1941 German push to Moscow as part of the Reich's Operation Barbarossa invasion of the Soviet Union.